 3.72.
-Reallocation. -- Reassignment by the Director of a position from one class to a different class on the basis of a significant change in the kind or level of duties and responsibilities assigned to the position.
+Reallocation. -- Reassignment by the Director of a position from one class to a different class on the basis of a significant change in the kind and/or level of duties and responsibilities assigned to the position or to address a misalignment of title and duties.